uktrade/iigb-beta-content/content/_labels/labels.md

  es_ES: Find specific information about the industry your company operates in, including market conditions and incentives:ES
+ pt_BR: Find specific information about the industry your company operates in, including
- pt_BR: Find specific information about the industry your company operates in, including market conditions and incentives:BR
+ pt_INT: Find specific information about the industry your company operates in, including market conditions and incentives:BR
  ar_SA:
 great_british_industries: